 b.
 Public disclosure

-The scope of public disclosure required of a corporation varies widely with the jurisdiction of incorporation, the type of business being conducted and whether the corporation is a public-offering or non-offering entity.
+The scope of public disclosure required of a corporation varies widely depending on the jurisdiction of incorporation, the type of business being conducted and whether the corporation is a public offering or non-offering entity.

 c.
 Officers, directors and shareholders

 In Canada, as in other common law jurisdictions, a corporation is composed of three groups: officers, directors and shareholders.
 In small private corporations, the same individual or individuals may, at different times, act in all three capacities.
 In public corporations, this is typically not the case.